PFDD Versus PFDRT in Chiari Decompression Surgery

 Detailed Description

 Participants with Chiari Malformation type I and syringomyelia will be randomized to either have a posterior fossa decompression and duraplasty with or without tonsil manipulation.
 The participant will then return to the neurosurgeon's office at the following time points which are consistent with standard of care practice: 3-6 months, 12 and 24 months.
 At these visits, the clinician will complete a physical exam and the participant will report on the prognosis of symptoms and complete questionnaires.
-A spine MRI will be performed 3-6 months, 12 and 24 months after the decompression.
+A spine MRI will be performed 3-6 months, 12 and 24 months after the surgery.

 Study Type